Toyota: Hydrogen fuel-cell

+Since the mid-2010s, Toyota has increased its focus on building hydrogen powered trucks.
+It first showcased a heavy-duty semi-truck tractor in 2017 and in 2023 announced a kit to convert existing diesel-powered truck engines to use hydrogen.
+In late 2022, the company signed an £11.3 million government deal with the UK's Department for Business, Energy and Industrial Strategy to help it develop a hydrogen-powered Hilux pickup truck.

 Plug-in hybrids

 The Prius Plug-In Hybrid Concept was exhibited in late 2009, and shortly after, a global demonstration program involving 600 pre-production test cars began.
 The vehicles were leased to fleet and government customers, and were equipped with data tracking devices to allow Toyota to monitor the car's performance.
 The vehicle was based on the third-generation Toyota Prius and outfitted with two additional lithium-ion batteries beyond the normal hybrid battery pack.
 The additional batteries were used to operate the car with minimal use of the internal combustion engine until they are depleted, at which point they are disengaged from the system.
 They are not used in tandem with the main hybrid battery pack.

 After the conclusion of the demonstration program, the production version of the Prius Plug-in Hybrid was unveiled in September 2011.
-The production Prius Plug-in had a maximum electric-only speed of 62 mph, and the United States Environmental Protection Agency (EPA) rated the vehicle as having an range of 11 mi in blended mode (mostly electric, but supplemented by the internal combustion engine).
+The production Prius Plug-in had a maximum electric-only speed of 62 mph, and the United States Environmental Protection Agency (EPA) rated the vehicle as having a range of 11 mi in blended mode (mostly electric, but supplemented by the internal combustion engine).
 Toyota ultimately only did a small production run with 75,400 vehicles being produced between 2012 and 2016.

 The second-generation Prius Plug-in (renamed the Prius Prime in the US) was unveiled in early 2016.
 Unlike the prior generation, where the plug-in battery was limited by being added to the existing Prius, this model would be developed in tandem with the fourth-generation Prius, allowing Toyota to increase the range to 25 mi, with a top speed of 84 mph, without needing the assistance of the internal combustion engine.
 The second-generation Prius Plug-in went on sale starting in late 2016, with Toyota expecting to sell up to 60,000 units globally per year.

 A second plug-in hybrid model, the Toyota RAV4 PHV (RAV4 Prime in the US) was unveiled in December 2019.
 The vehicle has an EPA-estimated 42 mi of all-electric range and generates a combined 302 hp, enabling it to be Toyota's second fastest car currently in production (behind the GR Supra 3.0 sports car).
 Sales started in mid-2020.